Genesis Foundation UI App Layout

 Invalidating the cache

 As explained in the previous section, a placeholder item is added if an item is no longer registered for the auto-loaded layout.
 This accounts for removing an item.
-However, there is the reverse issue: If you are only using the declarative API and you add a new item, if the user already has an autosaved layout then that will be loaded which will effectively hide the new item you've added.
+However, there is the reverse issue if you are only using the declarative API; if you add a new item and the user already has an autosaved layout, then that will be loaded - which effectively hides the new item you've added.

-In this case you must invalidate the autosaved layout cache.
-The cleanest and easiest implementation for you is to add a hash onto the end of your auto-save-key
+In this case, you must invalidate the autosaved layout cache.
+The cleanest and easiest implementation is to add a hash onto the end of your auto-save-key

-which will start a new autosave for this table (and reload the default which will contain your new layout item).
+, which will start a new autosave for this table (and reload the default, containing your new layout item).

 Contained elements